“I killed you, I brought you back, and I can do it again.”

 Sunday night, 6 September 2015, PM

 GM: Caroline drives home without any undue difficulties.
 The Blackwatch mercenaries boredly wave her through Audubon Place’s gated perimeter when they see her ID.
 “That wasn’t so fucking hard, was it?” asks Hall before Johnson snaps at her to shut up.
-The leashed attack dogs are impotent in their snarling fury against the safety of a car window.
+The snarly fury of the leashed attack dogs is impotent against a car window.

 Caesar’s reception is only marginally friendlier.
 The mastiff growls low, ears flat against his head, and does not once take his eyes off his owner.
-Caroline finds little else changed in her home, save for several further messages on the landline phone.
-Aimee, Gabriel, and Carson have left numerous worried calls, expressing their hopes that nothing bad has happened, and pleading (more hoping in the last’s case) for her to call them back.
+Caroline finds little else changed in her home, save for several further messages on the landline.
+Aimee, Gabriel, and Carson have left numerous worried calls.
+They express hopes that nothing bad has happened.
+All of them ask (Aimee and Gabriel fairly plead) for her to call them back.

 Caroline: She frowns.
 Of course that’s what he’d say.
 Orson has always been controlling to an extreme.
-She’s certain he’s furious about the Southern Decadence matter as a whole.
+She’s certain he’s furious about the whole Southern Decadence matter.

 She gets up and pours some food into a bowl for Caesar before leaving him downstairs alone.
 She punches up Aimee’s cell on the landline and hits dial.